hotelzululima/TwitterRecorderMachine/README.md

 * system assumes ~/Dropbox is dedicated to TRM duty
 * Twitter accounts need secret trm- list for each group to observe
 * Credentials from tw-auth output go into ~/.twitter
+* manually add Klout API key to ~/.twitter if needed

 A quad processor VPS with four gig of memory can support sixteen shell account/Twitter account pairs watching over a total of 3,200 accounts.
 Capacity may be increased with little loss of resolution by dividing accounts into even/odd minute execution groups.
 The only hard limit on accounts tracked is disk space, but there is a soft limit in that each account will only be accessed every  1/(total count of accounts) minutes.